holoviz/lumen/doc/getting_started/core_concepts.md

       table_penguin: https://raw.githubusercontent.com/rfordatascience/tidytuesday/master/data/2020/2020-07-28/penguins.csv
 ```

- See the [Source Reference](lumen.sources.Source) for other source types and for the relevant parameters.
+See the [Source Reference](../reference/source/index) for other source types and for the relevant parameters.

-## Pipelines (data manipulation)
+## Pipelines (data processing)

 The `pipelines` section is where you list all the ways that you want the data to be **filtered** or **transformed**.
 If you don't need the data to be manipulated, you can just exclude this section.

 ### Filters

-A filter allows you or your dashboard's viewers to drill down into just a subset of the data.
+The `filters` of a `Pipeline` allows you or your dashboard's viewers to drill down into just a subset of the data.

 ```{code-block} YAML
 pipelines: